ridasaleem0/Tetris-Game-using-Python/README.md

 No rows are filled, so the output for this sequence is “4”.

-## Evaluation criteria

-The solution will be evaluated on the following criteria:

-- **Correctness**: does the program produce the correct output
-- **Clarity**: how easy it is for others to understand and work with your code
-- **Extensibility**: how easy would it be to extend your program with additional functionality, e.g. additional movement, new pieces, etc.
-- **Algorithmic complexity**: how does the performance of the submission scale with regards to its input
-- **Efficiency**: how efficient is the solution.
-Our test suite includes test cases that might not fit entirely into memory.
-The solution is expected to handle multi-gigabyte inputs without running itself out of memory.

 # Solution Instructions - Tetris Game

 ## Overview